Falmouth Veterinary Hospital provides Greater Portland, Maine pets with wellness care, prevention, diagnostics, treatments, grooming and more.

 Our puppy and kitten wellness visits cover a wide range of topics.
 This includes a discussing vaccine protection, diet, exercise, breed-specific concerns and more – all aimed at keeping that baby joy alive and well throughout your pet’s lifetime.

-Puppy vaccine regimen may include: Distemper, hepatitis, leptospirosis, parainfluenza, parvovirus, coronavirus, Bordetella, Lyme disease, rabies and influenza.
+Puppy vaccine regimen may include: Distemper, Hepatitis, Leptospirosis, Parainfluenza, Parvovirus, Bordetella, Lyme disease, Rabies and Influenza.

-Kitten vaccines may include feline distemper, Rhinotracheitis, calicivirus, chlamydia, feline leukemia, rabies and feline infectious peritonitis.
+Kitten vaccines may include feline Distemper, Rhinotracheitis, Calicivirus, feline Leukemia and Rabies.

 Surgery.
 Our diagnostic labs and surgical suites are state-of-the-art, and our well trained healthcare team provides state-of-the-heart care before and after surgery.
-So whether your pet needs routine spay/neuter, emergency care, orthopedic surgery or laser surgery, we’re here to ensure that your pet is as comfortable as possible before, during and after every procedure – with watchful, caring professional overseeing care every step of the way.
+So whether your pet needs routine spay/neuter, emergency care or orthopedic surgery, we’re here to ensure that your pet is as comfortable as possible before, during and after every procedure – with watchful, caring professional overseeing care every step of the way.

 Ultrasound.
 Having on-site ultrasound technology gives us a fast, non-invasive way to better diagnose a number of concerns in pets.
 This includes pinpointing and characterizing tumors, spotting those strange items your pet swallowed, observing fluid in or around the heart, lungs or abdomen – and even counting the number of puppies or kittens you can expect as this is the same technology that generates sonograms in human pregnancies.

 Vaccinations.
 Keeping your pet immunized against species-specific parasites and disease can both optimize your pet’s health and extend his life.
 Vaccinations are an important part of our wellness program.
 We’ll also send you reminders to help you keep track of when boosters or updates are needed.